marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ## Searching and Browsing the Knowledge Graph

 HADatAc's data faceted search is a main mechanism to inspect the actual overall content of the infrastructure, and of selecting this content across studies and instruments.
 [Section 3.5.](https://github.com/paulopinheiro1234/hadatac/wiki/3.5.-Data-Search) describes how to understand available content, and to select the content for eventual downloads.
+Data faceted search is described in [Section]().
+Data spatial search is also available when ingested data is semantically annotated with spatial properties.
+Data spatial search is described in [Section]().

 Metadata stored in HADatAc can be browsed and searched through the app.
 [Section 3.6.](https://github.com/paulopinheiro1234/hadatac/wiki/3.6.-Metadata-Browser-and-Search) describes these capabilities.

+The actual knowledge graph of the infrastructure can be graphically inspected using the Browse Knowledge Graph capability described in [Section]().

 ## Getting Data and Metadata Out